hansemannn/iOS-NFC-Example/README.md

 ```
 * Provisioning Profile entitled with the `NFC Tag Reading` capability:
 <img src="https://abload.de/img/bildschirmfoto2017-06kguc2.png" width="500" alt="iOS Developer Center: NFC Capability" />

+## Understanding NDEF-Records

+In order to work with NFC-tags, it is fundamental to understand the NDEF (NFC Data Exchange Format) specification.
+Whenever `CoreNFC` discovers a new tag, the `didDetectNDEFs` delegate method will provide an array of NDEF messages
+(`[NFCNDEFMessage]`).
+Usually, there is only one NDEF message included, but the specification keeps it flexible to provide
+multiple messages at the same time.

+Every `NFCNDEFMessage` includes an array of payload-records (`[NFCNDEFPayload]`) that hold the actual information
+the developer is interested in.
+There are currently four (undocumented) properties in the `CoreNFC` framework to access those:

+1. `typeNameFormat`: The type name format (TNF) describes the data-structure of the related record.
+There are seven types that can be used via the enumeration `NFCTypeNameFormat`:
+    1. `.empty`: There record is empty and does not contain any information
+    2. `.nfcWellKnown`: The payload is known and defined by the Record Type Definition (RTD), for example RTD Text / URI.
+    3. `.media`: The payload includes a final / intermediate chunk of data defined by the mime-type ([RFC2046](http://www.faqs.org/rfcs/rfc2046.html))
+    4. `.absoluteURI`: The record contains an absolute URI resource ([RFC3986](http://www.faqs.org/rfcs/rfc3986.html))
+    5. `.nfcExternal`: The record contains a value that uses an external RTD name specifiction
+    6. `.unknown`: The record type is unknown, the type length has to be set to `0`.
+    7. `.unchanged`: The record payload is the intermediate or even final chunk of data.
+This can be used when there is a large number of data that is splitted into multiple chunks of data.
+2. `type`: The Record Type Definition (RTD) of the record. iOS 11 describes it as a `Data` type, Android has constants (like [`RTD_TEXT`](https://developer.android.com/reference/android/nfc/NdefRecord.html#RTD_TEXT)), so either later iOS 11 beta versions will expose similar ones as well, or the developer needs to create enumerations for it.
+I will try keep this updated during the Beta cycles!
+3. `identifier`: A unique identifier of the record.
+4. `payload`: The actual payload of the record.
+Accessing it depends on the specified `typeNameFormat` as described above.

 ## Getting Started
 First, import the `CoreNFC` framework.
 Note: Xcode 9 B1 will throw an error if you select a Simulator instead of